2023 Life Insurance Data, Facts & Statistics – Everything You Need

 We created our Life Insurance for Dummies (for intelligent people) guide to help people understand the entire process.

 According to the Medical Information Bureau 2021 MIB Life Index Annual Report, application activity by age group was as follows:

 - 71+ = 4.9% of applicants

-How much life insurance was bought in 2021?
+How much life insurance did Americans purchase in 2021?

-The American Council of Life Insurers (ACLI) reported that Americans purchased $3.3 trillion of new life insurance coverage in 2020 which was an increase of 7.9% increase over 2019.
+The American Council of Life Insurers (ACLI) reported that Americans purchased $3.3 trillion of new life insurance coverage in 2020, an increase of 7.9% over 2019.

 The average size of new life insurance policies purchased was:

-The above chart is a good indicator that most people underestimate their life insurance needs.
+The above chart indicates that most people underestimate their life insurance needs.

-What types of life insurance policies were bought?
+What types of life insurance policies are people buying?